Retinpkumar/iNeuron-Assignments-ML-and-DL-Masters-/README.md

 5. Data visualization using Matplotlib

-6. Inferential and Descriptive Statistics inlcuding
+6. Inferential and Descriptive Statistics
-  - Measures of central tendency and measures of dispersion
-  - Probability and probability distribution functions
-  - Hypothesis testing